 What is activity-based working?

 Activity-based working is a work style in which employees have different spaces related to the various tasks they need to complete throughout the day, and they are able to choose when and how they work.
-This might include common areas to connect with other teams, conference rooms to present new ideas, and quiet spaces to focus.
+This might include sitting in common areas to connect with other teams, working in conference rooms to take virtual meetings, and using quiet spaces to focus.

 What are the benefits of an activity-based workspace?